waalge/discounter/README.md

 #### Fcfs with exclusivity

 Expanding the context when applying an offer we could handle exclusivity case. (to be expanded upon)

+## TODOs

+- Many more tests
+- Implement more offer types
+- System to manage offers / read in from file
+- Handle exclusivity (use a `discount` tracking which items it uses and whether or not it is exclusive.)
+- Use clojure specs